tungli/F5170-julia/5_Interactions/README.md

 >  **Exercise 7**
 >  * Run the script for several electron temperatures.
 >  * What happens with the rate coefficients with increasing electron temperature?
->  * Is there electron temperature for which the rate coefficient for the nearly monoenergetic beam exceeds the Maxwell-Boltzmann coefficient?
+>  * Is there electron temperature for which the rate coefficient for the nearly mono-energetic beam exceeds the Maxwell-Boltzmann coefficient?
 Provide an explanation why this is/is not possible
 >
 >  **Advanced Exercise**
->  * Rewrite the scipt so that it uses electron energy rather than electron speed.
+>  * Rewrite the script so that it uses electron energy rather than electron speed.
 Using electron energy is more common in plasma physics.

 **(Potentially) Important Note:**
-I have decided on using the [Dierckx.jl](https://github.com/kbarbary/Dierckx.jl) package in favour of [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl).
+I have decided on using the [Dierckx.jl](https://github.com/kbarbary/Dierckx.jl) package in favor of [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl).
-At the time I was writing this, the package available _**by using `Pkg.add()`**_ was still for older version of Julia.
+At the time I was writing this, the package available **by using `Pkg.add()` was still for older version of Julia**.
 Nevertheless, on github the version was corrected, therefore you can just clone [the repository](https://github.com/kbarbary/Dierckx.jl) by using:
 ```julia
 #Pkg.rm("Dierckx")
 Pkg.add("https://github.com/kbarbary/Dierckx.jl")
 #Pkg.resolve()
 ```
 Hopefully this will work.
-Contact me if it does not or use a different interpolation method.
+Contact me if it does not work or use a different interpolation method if you can.

 ```julia
 using Dierckx